Testing beats re-reading

 Print dialog: choose the same duplex option you set here.

-This generator keeps everything in your browser—ideal for study decks, classrooms, and workshops.
+This printable flashcard generator keeps everything in your browser—ideal for study decks, classrooms, and workshops.
 Import a CSV, clean up the list, then print a tidy, cut-ready PDF.
 For two-sided cards, choose “Flip on long edge” in both the tool and your printer dialog.

 Flashcards are a simple, high-impact way to learn: short prompts on the front, concise answers on the back.
 This Flashcard Generator keeps everything in your browser (no uploads), lets you import a CSV or paste a list, and produces a neat, cut-ready PDF on A4 or US Letter.
 Below are practical recommendations for writing cards, organizing decks, formatting CSV data, and printing fronts and backs so they line up cleanly.